HydroModPy/HydroModPy/docs/source/user_guide/workflows/site_selection.rst

 Minimal structure
 -----------------

 This example is a small gauged-catchment review over Finistere.
-It asks Hubeau for up to seven gauging stations with observations, uses those stations as candidate outlets, delineates their DEM catchments on a widened local DEM, and builds the HTML review at the end of the workflow.
-The selection itself is not "take seven stations and stop": each candidate is checked against the flow-station rules, basin geometry, overlap rules, known station influence, and a blocking catchment-area window of 40 to 500 km2.
+It loads one explicit Hub'Eau gauging station on the Elorn, uses that station as the candidate outlet, delineates its DEM catchment on a widened local DEM, and builds the HTML review at the end of the workflow.
+The selection itself is not "take the station and stop": the candidate is checked against the flow-station rules, basin geometry, overlap rules, known station influence, and a blocking catchment-area window of 40 to 500 km2.

 .. code-block:: toml